What will be studied

 All students are expected to work to their potential; this is monitored through half termly

 assessment.
-Students are expected to actively participate in lessons and complete prep for
+Students are expected to actively participate in lessons and are encouraged

 How is the course assessed